Sticky Rice offers affordable Thai food at Bugis

-There is no GST or service charge here, and they only accept cash payments so take note of that before coming.
+There is no service charge here, and they only accept cash and NETS payments so take note of that before coming.
 The staff members were very friendly and they know the menu well, so they’ll recommend dishes to you if you are fickle-minded like me.
 The walls are decorated with cute murals which lightens up the mood of the restaurant.
 A clean toilet is also available if Mother Nature calls.

 Overall, the food at Sticky Rice was really good and met my expectations.
 The mango sticky rice was the cream of the crop.
 I’d never thought I would find a very good mango sticky rice in Singapore – I would travel to Bugis just for this.
 If you ever crave for some Thai food next time, do give Sticky Rice a try!
 For more cheap Thai food, check out our list of affordable Thai food places!